czmyt/steve/tech-notes/everyday-carry-2020/README.md

     - **Tile locator**
     - **flashlight**
     - **Leatherman PS multitool**
-        <br />The Leatherman PS is TSA-compliant.
+        <br />The Leatherman PS is TSA-compliant, meaning that it can be carried inside passenger airplane cabins.
         Sometimes I carry a knife or multi-tool that has cutting blades and saws.
         Depends on the situation.
         I like my Victorinox Swisstool, SOG multitools, and Victorinox Swiss Army knives the most.